There was once a time when the only way you could receive personalized financial advice was through a financial advisor.

-The manual or individual loans investing option allows you to look at all of the investment opportunities and compare to find the best fit for you.
+The manual or individual loan investing option allows you to look at all of the investment opportunities and compare them to find the best fit for you.
 This is good for those who are wishing to have a more hands-on investing experience.

 The automatic investing option (Lendingmatch™) sorts investment options based on the goals you set and how much you would like to invest.
 If you are not interested in researching each opportunity or would like more guided assistance, this may be a good option for you.

 Beginner investors will benefit from Lending Club’s easy-to-use platform and their low barrier entry cost.
 Lending Club proves that those with limited resources can still build a diverse investment portfolio.

 One of the most common misconceptions about investing is that it requires hundreds or thousands of dollars to get started.

 Acorns proves that this could not be further from the truth by making your spare change work for you.

 Acorns is a micro-investing app that links to your bank account, rounds up your purchases to the nearest dollar, and invests the difference.

 Your change is put towards a variety of investments, such as ETFs and fractional shares.